Kevin-Seligmann/webserv/docs/README.md

+// To do: Accepted headers.
+CGI, Cookies.
+URI parsing specifics.

 This documentation resumes the RFC's on REFERENCES focusing on the features implemented on this server.
 It also speaks about the desing of the C++ implementation itself thorugh a class diagram.

 For now, the documentation is composed of the following documents: